Observing with GREGOR

 For Spanish time, see below.
 For questions on the 2025B Observing Campaign please contact Rolf Schlichenmaier via schliche@leibniz-kis.de.

-The following instrument modes are available in 2026A:
+The following instruments are offered in 2026B:

 HiFIplus: The upgraded High-resolution Fast Imager (HiFI+) consists of three camera control computers with two synchronized sCMOS cameras each.
 HiFI+ offers near-diffraction limited imaging at high cadence in six spectral windows: Ca II H, G-band, blue continuum, broad- and narrow-band H-alpha, and TiO.
 Dichroic beamsplitters splitting at 650 nm and 740 nm can be selected.
 With the 650 nm beamsplitter, H alpha is in Slit Jaw of GRIS.
 With the 740 nm beamsplitter, Halpha and TiO@707nm can be observed with HiFIplus (and is not visible in SlitJaw).